jameshenegan/synthesize-me/readme.md

 The other columns of the `dd_synth` are relevant for only specific data types.

 - **dispersion_amount**: The standard deviation of the normal distribution used to generate the noise added to the real data to create the synthetic data.
 This is relevant for Decimals.
-- **winsorize_lower_limit** and **winsorize_lower_limit** : These parameters define the limits for Winsorization during the creation of synthetic data.
+- **winsorize_lower_limit** and **winsorize_upper_limit**: These parameters define the limits for Winsorization during the creation of synthetic data.
 The lowest values are adjusted to the value at the `winsorize_lower_limit` percentile, and the highest values are adjusted to the value at the `winsorize_upper_limit` percentile.
 Masked values are ignored during this process.
-This is relevant for Decimal.
+This is relevant for Decimals.

 ## Kick-starting the `dd_synth` with `dd_obs` and `blanket_default_params`